Hotel Room or Home Rental: How to Choose the Right One for Your Trip

 Remember to choose your credit card wisely

 If you’re booking a hotel: Use a co-branded hotel credit card to earn points associated with the hotel brand loyalty program.
 If you don’t book a brand hotel, you can still join the loyalty program at Hotels.com, which gives you one free night for every ten booked/stayed.
 Paying with your Capital One® Venture® Rewards Credit Card and booking via a dedicated Hotels.com link will earn 10 Venture miles per $1 spent through January 31, 2020.
 The card also offers perks like 50,000 bonus miles after you spend $3,000 on purchases within the first three months from account opening.
 And, the $95 fee is waived the first year.

 If you’re booking a home rental: Use a flexible card that gives bonus points on travel, such as the Chase Sapphire Preferred Card.
-The card gives you 2x points on travel (and dining) and 60,000 bonus points after you spend $4,000 on purchases in the first three months from account opening with an annual fee of $95.
+The card gives you 2x points on travel (and dining) and 80,000 bonus points after you spend $4,000 on purchases in the first three months from account opening with an annual fee of $95.
+Plus earn a $50 statement credit on grocery purchases in the first year of account opening.

 Also, in order to snap up those bonus points, make sure to book your home rental on a site that codes as travel.
 Although Airbnb rentals always code as travel, VRBO didn’t used to code as travel; it reportedly now does.
 I’ve heard situations from some readers saying it sometimes still codes as a real estate transaction.
 To be safe, Airbnb may be your best bet if you want to score those extra bonus points.